 What is a Full Subtractor?

-The two inputs are A and B, and the third input is input as C. The output carry is designated as b(borrow), and the normal output is designated as d, which is the difference.
+The two inputs are A and B, and the third input is C. The output carry is designated as b(borrow), and the normal output is designated as d, which is the difference.
+This truth table is a highly important part of the GATE CSE syllabus.
 The truth table of a full subtractor is represented as given below:

 From the above truth table, the map for the outputs of the full subtractor is shown below, and the logical expression for the difference and borrow is as below:

 Download Formulas for GATE Computer Science Engineering - Operating Systems

 From the above expression, a full subtractor circuit can be realized in SOP form or with two half subtractors and an OR gate, as shown below:

 The ANSI/IEEE standard logic diagram of the full subtractor is shown below:

 The full subtractor can also be realized using a universal logic gate, either only NAND gates or NOR gates.
 The total number of NAND gates/Nor gates required to implement a full subtractor equals "9".

 |Important Topics for Gate Exam|